 This plugin dynamically creates feeds that comply with the XML Sitemap and the Google News Sitemap protocol.
-Multisite and Polylang compatible and there are no files created.
+Multisite, Polylang and WPML compatible and there are no files created.
 Options can be found on Settings > Reading to control which sitemaps, which post and taxonomy types are included, how priority is calculated, who to ping and set additional robots.txt rules.

 The main advantage of this plugin over other XML Sitemap plugins is simplicity.
 No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.

-The XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap) containing references to posts and pages by default, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+An XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap if you’re not using a ‘fancy’ permalink structure) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, AOL and Ask.
 When the Google News Sitemap is activated, it will become available on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created robots.txt on yourblog.url/robots.txt to tell search engines where to find your XML Sitemaps.
-And both are sent by ping to Google and Bing on each new publication.
+Google and Bing can be pinged on each new publication.

 Please read the FAQ’s for info on how to get your articles listed on Google News.

-Compatible with caching plugins like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (aren't we all when hungry?) spider.
+Compatible with caching plugins like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the impatient (when hungry) spider.

 If you do not use fancy URL’s or you have WordPress installed in a subdirectory, a dynamic robots.txt will NOT be generated.
 You’ll have to create your own and upload it to your site root!
 See FAQ’s.